fdemmer/Picard-Last.fm.ng-Plugin/README.md

 The "year" metatag is disabled for now.

-There may be others, so best try it out yourself and see if it does the right thing for you.

 ## Disclaimer

-Even though this piece of software has been in use by many people including myself for years, things could go wrong.
-I hope it does not cause you any trouble.
-If it does, please open an issue and maybe we can fix it.
+Even though this piece of software has been in use by many people for years things can go wrong.
+If they do, please open an issue and maybe we can fix it.

-However, since this is still a hobby/side project I cannot guarantee any functionality or responsiveness on requests.
-Also since it is free software, maybe you can have a look at the code your self and send in improvements!

 Motivational bitcoin welcome: 1FbMXpwsLAjCkCaiLB1uhdm5mLv892UkEy